kaidokert/catapult/docs/histogram-set-json-format.md

  * `events`: array of dictionaries containing `stableId`, `title`, `start`, `duration` fields of Events

-### RelatedHistogramMap

-This allows metrics to annotate which Histograms are related to other Histograms, and annotate the nature of the relationship with a custom string name.

- * `values`: dictionary mapping from custom string name to the related Histogram's string guid

-### RelatedHistogramBreakdown
+### RelatedNameMap

-This allows metrics to explain the magnitudes of the samples in a Histogram collectively as composed of various categories.
+This is a Map from short descriptive names to full Histogram names.

- * `values`: dictionary mapping from custom string name to the related Histogram's string guid
+ * `names`: a dictionary mapping strings to strings containing Histogram names.

 ### Scalar